akenofu/HackAllTheThings/docs/Desktop Application Testing/C++ Win32 Applications.md

 logman start Winshark-PacketCapture -p "Microsoft-Windows-NDIS-PacketCapture" -rt -ets
 ```

-> Make sure WireShark is running as an administrator

-3. Then launch Wireshark with administrator privileges and select the `Winshark-PacketCapture` interface.
+3. Then launch Wireshark with **administrator privileges** and select the `Winshark-PacketCapture` interface.

 #### Fiddler